wp-plugins/ose-firewall/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-OSE Firewall™ - Part of the Better WordPress Security™ Project, a WordPress Firewall / secuirty plugin to protect your website against hacking, virus and spam.
+WordPress security plugin OSE Firewall™ is a firewall and website security tool that protects your website against hacking, virus and spam.

 == Description ==